The Science Behind My Training Programs

-You can participate in this program with the confidence and assurance that it is based upon the latest scientific research.
+You can participate in my coaching and training programs with the confidence and assurance that it is based upon the latest scientific research.
 Although no single approach works for everyone, the strategies you will read about below are empirically tested and have been proven to be helpful for thousands of people.

 First let's take a look at what doesn't work....